Gamebook store

 We had three player-characters.
 Father Simon Arkayne (Steve Foster) was a Catholic priest.
 A.X.E.
 Knolsbet (Andy Booth) was a gentleman detective and magic-user.
 And Tufton Beamish, Lord Beauchamp (Chris Elston) was a nobleman with a penchant for derring-do.

 In the absence of a lot of spell-casting, there was much use of revolvers (there were few legal restrictions on those in 1890s Britain), sword-sticks and fisticuffs.
-The adventures investigated murder cases, usually with a cult connection, often embroiling the characters in battles with mummies, werewolves or Babylonian demons.
+The characters investigated murder cases, usually with a cult connection like this, often embroiling them in battles with mummies, werewolves or Babylonian demons.
 Sexton Blake and the Demon God was on TV and I had been a devotee of Sherlock Holmes in my teens.
 Blend those influences with Doctor Strange's interdimensional forays and a dash of Carnacki and John Silence (and, though I hate to admit it, Jules de Grandin) and you have a sense of what the games were like.

 In fact, talking of Jules de Grandin...